-To order items from the shop, contact Leslie Hawkins at 202.785.2040 or .
-Shipping costs $5.
+To order items from the shop, contact us at 202.785.2040 or , unless online ordering is available for the item.
+Shipping is an additional cost, to be determined when you place your order.
 Please log in to view items available to members only.

 Books and Media